 Low-dose progesterone-only pills are also 92% effective with typical use.
 Brand names of synthetic progesterone-only pills include:

-Low-dose progesterone only pills are also called minipills, and each monthly pack contains 28 active pills.
-But it is critical that women who are on the minipill take it at the exact same time every day for it be the most effective.
-Combination pills give women slightly more leeway as far as what time of day she needs to take the pill for it to be effective.
-Minipills must be taken on a strict schedule, though.
-Doctors often prescribe the minipill for women who are breastfeeding or are in perimenopause.
-Women who cannot tolerate synthetic estrogens can safely take minipills.
+Low-dose progesterone-only pills are also called minipills, and each monthly pack contains 28 active pills.
+It is critical for women who are on the minipill to take it at the exact same time every day in order for it be effective.
+Combination pills give women slightly more leeway as far as what time of day she must take the pill for it to be effective.

 The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.